AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 Close to the second hour outside of debating I sat down across from the hall and leaned my head against the wall.
 I closed my eyes and I saw Alex in my head.
 It was a recent dream.
 I couldn't see anything, just dark.
 Me and Alex.
 Just the two of us.

 I was lost in my thoughts when I heard the door open.
-I stood up before the door was fully opened and Benji, with his sian complexion and his frosted hair looked at me and asked, "How long have you been there?"
+I stood up before the door was fully opened and Benji, with his Asian complexion and his frosted hair looked at me and asked, "How long have you been there?"

 I didn't say anything as I saw Alex creeping my way curious.
 My breath caught as I saw him in a pair of sweats and a t-shirt.
 His hair was blonde.
 I knew I'd seen that before, but seeing it with his blue eyes I couldn't really make heads or tails of it.
 I wanted to say something but I just stared at him.